newfs/gobotany-app/README.md

 Admin and find the desired plant by species name.
 Then edit the record, updating the HTML in the field named `Text`.

+### Text within a couplet question

+Go to Leads.
+In the search box, search on some text from that question that is likely to be unique or uncommon.
+Upon finding the correct record, edit it.

+### Steps for changing the name of a plant

+In addition to the other areas in the Admin that need to be edited when renaming a plant, here are the things to change in the Dichotomous Key records.
+The following items each pertain to a section in the Home > Dichotomous Key section of the Admin:

+    1. **Dichotomous Key Pages:** use the search box to search on the genus.
+You should get a list of all the species records plus a genus page record.
+Edit the species page record.
+If necessary, edit the genus page record.
+    2. **Figures:** use the search box to search on the genus.
+If there are any relevant records for the plant, edit as necessary.
+    3. **Hybrids:** use the search box to search on the genus.
+If there are any relevant records for the plant, edit as necessary.
+    4. **Illustrative Species:** use the search box to see whether the plant being changed is present in these records.
+If so, edit as necessary.
+    5. **Leads:** use the search box to see whether the plant being changed is present in these records.
+If so, edit as necessary.

 ### Running the sync script

 After each batch of changes to the key, a site administrator should run